 For a better way of comparing a variety of tours, you can create an account and store your favourite tours in your 'wishlist'.
 That way, they stay in your account until you remove them.
 Handy if you want to show them to a travel partner later on, or if you are booking flights and want to keep the tours available without having to search for them again.
 Check out the FAQ - How do I use the 'Wishlist' feature?'

-The wishlist feature is there to help you to evaluate several tours when you can't decide which one you prefer, or to keep them in an account so you or anyone you travel with can look at them later.
+The wishlist feature is there to help you to evaluate several tours at one time, especially when you can't decide which one you prefer.They are kept in the one account so that you or others travelling with you can review at a later date and you don't have to try and remember what you have looked at.

 First, you need to create an account with your email address.
-If you are going to book anything we will require this anyway, and we don't use your email address for sending our newsletters or specials until you give us permission by filling out the special contact details box on our website.
+If you are going to book with us we will require this information, and we don't use your email address for sending our newsletters or specials until you give us permission to do so by filling out the special contact detail box on our website.

-Once you have an account, you can login and click on the 'wishlist' (heart) or under the tab 'My Account' to see what is in your store.
-You can store as many tours as you like in your own space.
-When you hover over the first photo of the tour overview, the summary appears.
-At the top left hand corner is a heart symbol. click on this and the tour will drop into your wishlist box.
+Once you have an account, you can login and click on the 'wishlist' (heart) or under the tab 'My Account' to see what you have stored in your Wishlist space.
+There is no limit as to how many tours you have in your own space.
+At the top left hand corner is a heart symbol. click on this and the tour will drop into your wishlist box automatically.
+It's that simple.

-When you have stored several tours and want to compare, you can easily eliminate them as you work your way through them to find the one you would like to book.
-Click on the 'wishlist' button at the top of the screen under 'My Account'.
+When you have stored several tours and want to compare, you can easily eliminate them as you work your way through to find the one you love.
+Click on the 'wishlist' button and at the top of the screen under 'My Account'.
 Your own 'Slow Tours - My wishlist' will appear at the top of the page and the tours you have stored now have a dustbin where the heart was.
-This allows you to compare tours and delete them from your wishlist.
+This allows you to compare tours and delete them from your wishlist as you go along.

 Once you have selected your tour, you can book online (check our Q and A section for how to do this), email us or call us.
 Our contact details are available in the 'contact us' pop up box at the right of the screen.